symfony/symfony-docs/components/serializer.rst

     </person>
     EOF;

+    // $loader is any of the valid loaders explained later in this article
+    $classMetadataFactory = new ClassMetadataFactory($loader);
+    $normalizer = new ObjectNormalizer($classMetadataFactory);
+    $serializer = new Serializer([$normalizer]);

     // this will throw a Symfony\Component\Serializer\Exception\ExtraAttributesException
     // because "city" is not an attribute of the Person class
-    $classMetadataFactory = new ClassMetadataFactory(new AnnotationLoader(new AnnotationReader()));
-    $normalizer = new ObjectNormalizer($classMetadataFactory);
-    $serializer = new Serializer([$normalizer]);
     $person = $serializer->deserialize($data, 'App\Model\Person', 'xml', [
         'allow_extra_attributes' => false,
     ]);

-.. include:: /_includes/_annotation_loader_tip.rst.inc

 Deserializing in an Existing Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~